SENSAAS/sensaas-flex/README.md

 	python utils/rdkit-symmFitRMSD.py -s mol1.sdf mol2.sdf

-**CalcLigRMSD** (author: Carmen Esposito; the code can be found at [https://github.com/cespos/rdkit/tree/add-CalcLigRMSD-for-prealigned-compounds/Contrib/CalcLigRMSD](https://github.com/cespos/rdkit/tree/add-CalcLigRMSD-for-prealigned-compounds/Contrib/CalcLigRMSD) which allows the calculation of RMSD value of  ‘in place’ structures (without minimization) whatever the arrangement of atoms in the two structure files.
+**CalcLigRMSD** (author: Carmen Esposito; the code can be found at [https://github.com/cespos/rdkit/tree/add-CalcLigRMSD-for-prealigned-compounds/Contrib/CalcLigRMSD](https://github.com/cespos/rdkit/tree/add-CalcLigRMSD-for-prealigned-compounds/Contrib/CalcLigRMSD)) which allows the calculation of RMSD value of  ‘in place’ structures (without minimization) whatever the arrangement of atoms in the two structure files.

 The syntax is:

 	python utils/rdkit-CalcLigRMSD.py mol1.sdf mol2.sdf

-## Run sensaasflex.py
+## Run sensaasflex.py (flexible alignments)

 This "meta" script only works with SDF format files.
 This script allows to run flexible alignment of two shapes by optimizing the conformer of the Source.